 Skip to main content

 Hosts represent the target systems where agents execute tasks.
-Each host defines the network location and connection details for a machine in your infrastructure, enabling agents to operate through local CLI execution or remote connections.
+Each host defines the network location and connection details for a machine in your infrastructure.

 What is a Host?